priithaamer/adyen-skinbuilder/README.markdown

 ## Order Data

 Adyen let's you post order data that will be shown in shopping cart view as part of html.
 You can put `order_data.txt` file into `inc/` folder in the skin directory.
 This file will be included automatically in the same place, where adyen would put it.

+## Building skin for upload

+There is a convenient Rake task that will create zip file of the skin file.
+It can be used either by providing directories as rake task arguments:

+    rake adyen:skin:build['/path/to/skin/directory','/path/to/target']

+Also, providing environment variables will work:

+    rake adyen:skin:build SKIN=/path/to/skin/directory TARGET=/path/to/target

+Why is it better than just zipping together skin directory by yourself?
+Just because we can and it also looks into base directory for shared files if you happen to have several skin directories.